-Ad hoc meetings are one-off meetings.
-They are usually about a specific topic or discussion versus a recurring meeting that takes place at regular intervals and has ongoing topics.
-Ad hoc meetings can be unstructured with no preparation/planning, or they can be structured with an agenda and meeting minutes.
+An Ad Hoc meeting is one that occurs outside your usual recurring meetings or meeting rhythms.
+They are also called one-off meetings.
+Ad Hoc meetings are called to deal with a specific topic or discussion versus a recurring meeting that takes place at regular intervals and has ongoing, regular topics.
+Ad Hoc meetings can be unstructured with no preparation or planning, or they can be structured with an agenda and meeting minutes.
 It depends on the purpose of the meeting.

 Most businesses have regular recurring meetings that happen weekly, monthly, or quarterly.
-You would have an ad hoc meeting when something comes up that can't wait until the next regular meeting.
-It is usually when something requires decision or action urgently.
+You should have an ad hoc meeting when:

 Try using Tadum today, you'll be glad you did :)